Who needs category theory?: Summary

-Categories were introduced by Samuel Eilenberg and Saunders Mac Lane as an auxiliary notion in their general theory of natural equivalences \cite{EM}. ``It is not too misleading, at least historically, to say that categories are what one must define in order to define functors, and that functors are what one must define in order to define natural transformations,'' writes Peter Freyd in the introduction to his book \cite{Freyd}.
+As we mentioned above, categories were introduced by Samuel Eilenberg and Saunders Mac Lane as an auxiliary notion in their general theory of natural equivalences \cite{EM}.
 Here we argue that something like categories is needed on a more basic level.

 As you work with operations on structures, it may be necessary to coherently manipulate witnesses for various properties of these operations.
 We mentioned associativity, commutativity and distributivity, but many additional properties are in play in topological quantum computing and elsewhere.
 The coherent witness-manipulation problem may be hard.

 This necessity of coherent witness-manipulation cannot be proven mathematically, and in some cases one can get around the coherent witness-manipulation problem.
 For example, for limited purposes, the narrow problem of a reasonable definition of commutative and associative disjoint union of sets can be solved by generalizing sets to multisets.
 Unfortunately this solution is of little help if the sets in question are vector-space bases.